volvo-cars/eene-nav-bandit-sim/README.md

 ## Dependencies

-The project is developed using Python 3.9, with the following dependencies and versions:
+The project is developed using Python 3.9, with the following dependencies and (tested) versions:

 | Dependency |             Version |
 |:-----------|--------------------:|